Estebanillo González: Plot

+English translation

 It was translated into English by Captain John Stevens (London, 1707), The Spanish Libertines: or the lives of Justina, the Country Jilt, Celestina, the bawd of Madrid and Estevanillo Gonzales, the most arch and comical of scoundrels.
 To which is added, a play call'd An Evening's Adventures.
 All four written by eminent Spanish authors, and now first made English by Captain John Stevens.
 He said about Estebanillo González: "...in the opinion of many...seems to have outdone Lazarillo de Tormes, Guzman de Alfarache, and all other rogues that have hitherto appear'd in print...".